Windowing in DuckDB

 General Windowed Aggregation

 The biggest drawback of segment trees is the need to manage a potentially large number of intermediate states.
-For the simple states used for standard distributive aggregates like SUM, this is not a problem because the states are small, the tree keeps the number of states logarithmically low, and the state used to compute each value is also cheap.
+For the simple states used for standard distributive aggregates like sum, this is not a problem because the states are small, the tree keeps the number of states logarithmically low, and the state used to compute each value is also cheap.

 For some aggregates, however, the state is not small.
 Typically these are so-called holistic aggregates, where the value depends on all the values of the frame.
 Examples of such aggregates are mode and quantile, where each state may have to contain a copy of all the values seen so far.
 While segment trees can be used to implement moving versions of any combinable aggregate, this can be quite expensive for large, complex states - and this was not the original goal of the algorithm.